blackbaud/barkbaud/README.md

 ### Setup

 0. Fork or clone this repository.
-0. Create the following environment variables (process.env) or in `index.js` update the configuration object for:
+0. Create the following environment variables or in `index.js` update the configuration object for:
   - `AUTH_CLIENT_ID`
   - `AUTH_CLIENT_SECRET`
   - `AUTH_SUBSCRIPTION_KEY`